ben-kemister/development-cheat-sheets/content/tools/git/_index.md

 ## Troubleshooting

+### Error: Permission denied (publickey)

+A "Permission denied" error means that the server rejected your connection.
+There could be several reasons why, including the SSH client used by git not finding/using your SSH key.

+To debug turn on verbose SSH logging by either using:

+1. Git config: `git config core.sshCommand "ssh -vvv"`, or
+2. An environmental variable: `GIT_SSH_COMMAND="ssh -vvv" git pull`

 ### git checkout/pull returns 'error: invalid path'

 This is caused by git complaining about invalid paths, typically encountered on Windows.